Amazon Bedrock AI Connector Setup Guide

 This article describes how to set up the Amazon Bedrock AI connector.

-Tealium requires a connection to Amazon Bedrock in your AWS account to use Bedrock models and resources from your server-side connector.
+Tealium requires IAM roles and permissions in your AWS account to connect to Amazon Bedrock from your server-side connector.
 You have two options for authenticating the connection:

 Access key and secret credentials